Everything is bigger in Texas — including our energy industry!

 4. The Price of Texas Solar has Dropped 38% Over the Last 5 Years

-According to the Solar Energy Industries Association (SEIA), the price of solar power generation has dropped nearly 40% from five years ago.4 Thanks to government subsidies, the support of renewables over fossil fuels, and the increase in demand, solar has become a star player in the arena of power generation.
+According to the Solar Energy Industries Association (SEIA), the price of solar power generation in Texas has dropped by 38% over the past five years.
+This significant reduction in costs can be attributed to various factors, including government subsidies, increased support for renewables over fossil fuels, and the surge in demand for solar energy.
+As solar becomes more affordable, it continues to gain prominence as a clean and viable power generation option.

 5. Texas Solar Currently Ranks 4th in the Nation